-- Professionally designed back-of-house and front-of-house posters have been created for Hyatt properties to use globally to increase awareness of human trafficking and modern slavery and how to report suspected incidents.
-The posters are made available for properties to translate locally. - Responding to and Reporting a Potential Trafficking Incident guide. - Human Trafficking Role Playing Scenario script, which was developed in collaboration with Polaris to help colleagues feel better prepared for identifying and reacting to potential trafficking situations.
+- Professionally designed back-of-house and front-of-house posters for Hyatt properties to use globally to increase awareness of human trafficking and modern slavery and how to report suspected incidents. - A guide on Responding to and Reporting a Potential Trafficking Incident. - A Human Trafficking Role Playing Scenario script, which was developed in collaboration with Polaris to help colleagues be better prepared for identifying and reacting to potential trafficking situations.